Eildon Mansion

 Eildon is a Renaissance Revival style mansion in Grey Street, St Kilda, Melbourne, the largest house in the suburb, and is listed on the Victorian Heritage Register.

-It began as Barham House, built in c1850 for Edward Bernard Green, then altered and enlarged in 1872 to the design of Reed & Barnes for pastoralist John Currie, and renamed Eildon in 1877.
+It began as Barham House, built in 1850 for Edward Bernard Green, then altered and enlarged in 1872 to the design of Reed & Barnes for pastoralist John Currie, and renamed Eildon.

 By 1917 it was a guesthouse, the grounds were greatly reduced in 1921, and again in the 1950s when it became a boarding house.
 It became the home of the Alliance Francaise in 2006, who sold it in early 2022, the new owners putting it up for sale again in 2023.

 History

-Prominent land owner Edward Green (1809–1861) purchased the very large site at the first land sale in the area in 1847, when St Kilda was a seaside village far from the fledgling town of Melbourne.
-In c1850 he built a Regency style house, named Barham, to the designs of architect John Gill.
+Prominent land owner Edward Green (1809–1861) purchased the very large site in the late 1840s, when St Kilda was a seaside village far from the fledgling town of Melbourne.
+In 1850 he built a Regency style house, named Barham, to the designs of architect John Gill.

 Wealthy pastoralist John Lang Currie (1818–1898) purchased the property in 1869 and greatly enlarged it in 1872, to the designs of Joseph Reed, of the leading Melbourne architectural firm of Reed & Barnes (who also later designed the nearby Church of the Sacred Heart and many other prominent Melbourne buildings, such as the Royal Exhibition Building).
-Currie was one of Victoria's most significant pastoralists, and created the house for his retirement, in what was by then a seaside suburb popular with the wealthy.
+Currie was one of Victoria's most significant pastoralists, and created the house for his retirement, in what was by then the seaside suburb of Melbourne's wealthy.

 John Currie liked to take visitors for walks to the beach and then a lazy stroll back through his wonderful garden back to Eildon, where they could admire the bayside face of the house.
 John Currie's daughter Henrietta had her marriage celebrations at the ballroom at Eildon Mansion.
-John Currie also leased the Osborne house in Geelong, and also had Lara House and Gala house which are both in Camperdown in Victoria.
-The Lara property was a very important property for John Currie, as this is where his success a pastoralist was established.
+John Currie also leased Osborne house in Geelong, and also had Larra House and Gala house which are both in Camperdown in Victoria.
+The Larra property was a very important property for John Currie, as this is where his success a pastoralist was established.

 John Currie died on March 11, 1898, and his tomb can be found at the St Kilda Cemetery.
 He left an estate of £479,000 to his wife Louise and his 5 sons and 3 daughters.
 Louise died in 1901, but the property stayed in the family until at least 1917, when the first ads for it was as a guesthouse appeared.
 The southern end was sold off in 1921 and subdivided, with an access road, now the southern part of Eildon Road.